-Daniel Jayroe serves as the Community Development Director, in the Economic Development division, at the Area Development Partnership (ADP).
+Daniel Jayroe serves as the Community Development Director in the Economic Development division at the Area Development Partnership (ADP).
 In this role, Daniel is responsible for workforce development efforts, legislative and military affairs, K-12 Post-Graduate Success Support Initiatives, and the Southeast Mississippi Community Investment Corporation (SEMCIC) loan program.
-Daniel is Treasurer for the Historic Hattiesburg Downtown Association board and is charged with numerous community outreach endeavors.
-In addition to these duties, he assists the rest of the Economic Development team with various projects and research to further help diversify and continue the growth of the regional economy.
+Daniel is Treasurer for the Historic Hattiesburg Downtown Association board and is charged with numerous other community outreach endeavors.
+In addition to these duties, he assists the rest of the Economic Development team with various projects to further diversify and continue the growth of the regional economy.

-Daniel received M.S. in Economic Development (MSED) from the University of Southern Mississippi.
+Daniel received his M.S. in Economic Development (MSED) from The University of Southern Mississippi.
 Prior to graduate work, Daniel earned his B.S.B.A in Healthcare Marketing from Southern Miss while being actively involved in leadership roles and volunteer work for various student organizations.
 Daniel is originally from Mobile, Alabama.

 Chelsey EverettResearch Manager, Economic Development